demo06/PointsMall/README.md

-# PointsMall
+# Points Mall
-A PointsMall  prototype
+A Points Mall  prototype build with Compose